LibbyWin/student/README.md

 5. MOBILE APPLICATION DOES IT WORK DOES IT NOT
 DOES IT WORK ON SAFARI/FIREFOX/CHROME                              =========================EDIT======================== DID YOU USE THE INSPECT TOOL

+7. This site works on Safari, Chrome and Firefox broswers.
+However, there is no need for this application to be used on a mobile device due to the site only being with library computers at a campus/university.
+This was taken into consideration while editing the site, and I chose to addapt the site to fit within smaller screens such as tablets.
+These are commonly used at universities and are handed out during classes occationally.